Luke Johnson (ice hockey): Professional

 In his rookie season with the Rockford IceHogs, Johnson recorded 17 points in 73 games and was named the IceHog's Rookie of the Year.
 In his second year with the team, he had an uptake in scoring which he attributes to changing his eating habits and focusing on his nutrition.
 He ended his second season with 30 points in 73 games.

 After playing two years with the Rockford IceHogs, Johnson made the Blackhawks 2018–19 opening night roster.
 He subsequently made his NHL debut on October 4, against the Ottawa Senators.
 Johnson was reassigned to the AHL on October 18 after playing in three games.
 With the IceHogs, Johnson increased his scoring rate, improving his points totals with 18 goals and 31 points in 53 games.
 At the conclusion of the season, Johnson finishing his first season in the NHL registering 1 assist in 15 games.

 As an impending restricted free agent, Johnson was not tendered a qualifying offer by the Blackhawks, releasing him as a free agent on June 25, 2019.
 On the opening day of free agency, Johnson agreed to a two-year, two-way contract with the Minnesota Wild on July 1, 2019.

 On July 28, 2021, as a free agent from the Wild, Johnson was signed to a one-year, two-way contract with the Winnipeg Jets.
 In the 2021–22 season, Johnson was assigned by the Jets to play exclusively with AHL affiliate, the Manitoba Moose, collecting 10 points through just 23 regular season games.

 On August 10, 2022, having left the Jets as a free agent, Johnson continued his career in the AHL by agreeing to a one-year contract with the San Jose Barracuda.

+At the conclusion of his contract with the Barracuda, Johnson left North America and signed his first contract abroad in agreeing to a one-year deal with Russian club, Metallurg Magnitogorsk of the KHL on July 26, 2023.
+He won the Gagarin Cup at the end of the season.

 Personal life

 Johnson comes from a hockey playing family; both his father, uncle, and cousin played collegiate hockey for the University of North Dakota.
 Johnson's father Steve played for the University of North Dakota from 1984 to 1988 where he was named a Hobey Baker Award finalist.
-His cousin Paul LaDue currently plays for the Los Angeles Kings organization in the National Hockey League and his younger brother was drafted by the Lincoln Stars in the 2016 USHL draft.
+His cousin Paul LaDue currently plays for Modo Hockey of the Swedish Hockey League, and his younger brother was drafted by the Lincoln Stars in the 2016 USHL draft.